learc83/stocksplosion/README.md

 Open a browser, navigate to "http://localhost:4567", and the frontend interface will be displayed.

-Now all you have to do is enter in a ticker symbol, and an autocomplete widget will pop up.
+Now all you have to do is enter in a ticker symbol and an autocomplete widget will pop up.
 You can press tab to fill in the input box with the first hint in the widget, or use the up and down arrows to navigate.
 Once you select a hint you can press enter or tab to fill in the input box.